bLo0dRunNer/tmisc-ol/README.md

 Within this Overlay you can find some Gentoo ebuilds/tools/apps/progs/stuff/misc/etc.

-You should know what you're doing.
+Notice: You should rather know what you're doing.

 -USAGE-